View Theresa Townsend's Obituary on scrantontimes.com and share memories

 |

-Theresa M. (Zalewski) Townsend, 67, went to be with the Lord, surrounded by family and friends Monday evening, April 1, 2019.
-Theresa passed away at Lehigh Valley Hospital-Cedar Crest in Allentown, Pa., following a brief illness.
+Theresa M. (Zalewski) Townsend, 67, died surrounded by family and friends Monday evening, April 1, 2019, at Lehigh Valley Hospital - Cedar Crest in Allentown, Pa., following a brief illness.

 |